neurorune/runes/README.md

 ## Notes

-- No editor plugins required
+- No editor plugins
+- No manual alias setup
-- No configuration files required
+- No configuration files
-- Everything is driven by filesystem events
+- Everything is filesystem-driven